shaunquick/FBNeoUtilities/README.md

 normally written in python

 Scripts allow
-1. Find FBNeo games that should be supported by Hiscores but are presently configured.
+1. Find FBNeo games that should be supported by Hiscores but are presently not configured.